rosell-dk/webp-express/README.txt

 == Changelog ==

+= 0.20.1 =
+*(released: 20 Jun 2021)*
+* Bugfix: Removed composer.lock.
+It was locked on PHP 7.2, which caused server error on some sites.

 = 0.20.0 =
 *(released: 17 Jun 2021)*
 * Added WP CLI support.
 Add "wp webp-express convert" to crontab for nightly conversions of new images!
 Thanks to Isuru Sampath Ratnayake from Sri Lanka for initializing this.